‘Captain Phillips’ utilizes two masterful ...

 With that one quote, malicious Somali pirate Muse announced his intentions to take over the titular Captain Phillips’ boat.

 And with that quote, a first-time actor (Barkhad Abdi) showed that he was more than capable of going blow-for-blow with the legendary Tom Hanks.
 In a rare moment of complete captivation, Captain Phillips (the film, not the character) kicks into high gear.

 For a story that I already knew the outcome of, I was kept on the edge of my seat for the entire length of the film in a similar way to two of the most successful films of last year (Argo and Zero Dark Thirty).
 This was partly due to director Paul Greengrass’ ability to craft a moment of tension.
-Hans Zimmer’s score only makes the moments tenser.
+Henry Jackman’s score only makes the moments tenser.

 But, this film belonged to the two lead actors.